pranav-sankhe/Ray-tracing-in-plasma/README.md

 number of particles in a unit volume, or more exactly, to the product of the electron density and proton density.

+## Ray Tracing

 After having given a brief idea of Corona and its properties, now I will get to more details about the electron density profile and the refractive index of the corona.

 In the normal background corona, we will adopt the conventional Bambauch-Allen model for the radial distribution of electron density.

+To start with, I modelled trajectory of a ray propagating through a rectangular slab of a given refractive index.
 This is the code which plots the trajectory of ray given a refractive index through a rectangular slab.

 Here is the code for the same :